christianrhodes18/ProcessesInC/README.md

 # ProcessesInC
-Using fork() to create a parent and child process that can communicate back and forth.
+This program uses fork() to create a parent and child process that can communicate back and forth, editing a piece of shared memory.
+This is possible through signal handlers that modify a isDone boolean that determines whether a process can advance with its code.
+In this program, fork() creates two processes.
+One is the parent process, and one is the child process.
+The parent prints its process ID, then calls the kill() function to signal to jump to the child process.
+The parent then waits for the child process to finish with while(!doneChild).
+This is the general form that allows the two processes to interact.

+Try to run this program and you will see the parent and child processes establish a connection to the shared memory (with shmat()) and write to / read from this variable.